MarCanovas/Project-Week-2-Barcelona/your-project/README.md

 ## Workflow
 Outline the workflow you used in your project.
 What are the steps you went through?
+The workflow is described on the trello board linked bellow.

 ## Organization
 How did you organize your work?
 Did you use any tools like a kanban board?
+We used a kanban board made on trello.

 What does your repository look like?
 Explain your folder and file structure.